 Although my time in Marfa was brief, I made sure I got to see and experience as much as possible.
 The people, culture, art, and food are what drew me to the area, and I hope to return someday soon.

-Are you planning a similar trip to Texas?
+Are you planning a similar trip to West Texas?
 Check out my favorite spots to sit and eat along the San Antonio River by clicking here.

 This page may contain affiliate links.
 If you click through and make a purchase, we'll earn a small commission, at no additional cost to you.